Pooja

 These are really small dogs especially compared to the Wolfhound.
 But do not fall for their size.
 Even though these six–9 inches’ tall dogs are known for their teensy size and big round eyes, they have this sassy and bossy personality that sure knows how to make their presence known.

-only when they are four weeks old.
-You must already be familiar with Disney’s 101 Dalmatians, in which a villainess named Cruella De Vil, wants to buy all
+Another very interesting dog breed is the Dalmatian.
+They are known for their white coat and black spots.
+One fun fact is that the Dalmatian puppies are completely white when they are born and their black spots appear only when they are four weeks old.
+You must already be familiar with Disney’s 101 Dalmatians, in which a villainess named Cruella De Vil, wants to buy all the Dalmatian she can discover to transform them into fur garments.
+What a wicked lady!

 ![]() |

-A Dalmatian puppy napping on bed (Picture
+A Dalmatian puppy napping on bed (Picture Credit: Matty Anderson/EyeEm/Getty Images) |

 Now let’s talk about the most grumpy — looking